Everyday Nourishing Foods

 • There is no need to soak the rice or lentils.
 But I usually soak my rice and lentils if using the stovetop method to cook the kitchari.
 Soaking will reduce cooking time.

-• If you are using millet or steel-cut oats, soaking will reduce the cooking time drastically, and it will be easier to digest.
+• If you are using millet or steel-cut oats, soaking will reduce the cooking time drastically.

 • If you are not soaking the grains and lentils, wash, drain and keep them aside.